hexdump0815/imagebuilder/doc/daily-driver-experiments.md

-more info) but also increased the memory compression level which can be achieved (as with zsmalloc more than 1:3 is possible for well compressable memory areas) from around 2.5-3 for z3fold to 3.5-4 (armv7l) or even around 5 (x86_64) in real world desktop scenarios ... good zswap percentages seem to be 20 for 4gb or more or 33 for 2gb
+more info) but also increased the memory compression level which can be achieved (as with zsmalloc more than 1:3 is possible for well compressable memory areas) from around 2.5-3 for z3fold to 3.5-4 (armv7l) or even around 5 (aarch64/x86_64) in real world desktop scenarios ... good zswap percentages seem to be 20 for 4gb of ram or more or 33 for 2gb of ram
 - the swap file should be of about the size of the ram size as a good starting point - less might result in processes being killed from time to time due to short bursts of high memory usage and more might result in a very slow system